rnwokoye/project2/README.md

 Project 2: Human Rights Visualizations

   Objective & Strategy:
   - Use human rights parameters to understand country performance
   - Compare country(s) to global standards
-     -
-  1) Right to Health
-  2) Right to Housing
-  3) Right to Work (if time permits)
+  - Using categories of..
+Right to Health, Right to Housing, Right to Work

      - Right to Health data will consist of...
           - Children Surviving to Age 5